Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Deep Learning.md

 #### Regularization

-In mathematics, statistics, and computer science, particularly in the fields of machine learning and inverse problems, regularization is a process of introducing additional information in order to solve an ill-posed problem or to prevent overfitting.
+In mathematics, statistics, and computer science, particularly in the fields of machine learning and inverse problems, regularization is a process of introducing additional information in order to solve an ill-posed problem or to prevent over-fitting.
 In general, regularization is a technique that applies to objective functions in ill-posed optimization problems.
 It changes the objective function or more generally the optimization procedure.
 However, it is not crystal clear that what is the relationship between the optimization techniques and generalization ability.
 See the following links for more information on optimization and generalization.